Reviews You Can Rely On

 Small pockets

 The Pearl Izumi Summit Shell Short is a pedal-friendly, hot weather, minimalistic short.
-The perforated inner thigh panels provide consistent airflow where it's most needed, while the lightweight polyester and spandex material provides multi-directional give and breathability.
-The Summit Shell has a built-in, quarter-wrap flat webbing waist adjustment belt to fine-tune the fit, while the low-profile buckle serves as the waist closure.
+The perforated inner thigh panels provide consistent airflow where needed, while the lightweight polyester and spandex material provides multi-directional give and breathability.
+The Summit Shell has a built-in, quarter-wrap flat webbing waist adjustment belt to fine-tune the fit, while the low-profile buckle is the waist closure.
 Dual zippered pockets are positioned high and to the back of the thighs, making them better suited to pedaling.
 The hem of the leg openings is welded to keep friction to a minimum as the short slides back and forth through the pedal cycle, thus adding to the comfort.

 While we like the minimalistic design of the Summit Shell for longer, warmer weather rides, some might find the distinct lack of features limiting.
 Certainly, we found that the pockets were small and not ideal for carrying a cell phone.
 Additionally, the waist adjustment pulls the shorts to one side, which could be problematic for those on the small side of the size.
 Despite these design flaws, these shorts proved to be extremely comfortable on the longest and hottest day.
 Moreover, the short is stylish and will find a place in the wardrobe next to casual attire.
+If you want more features, consider the Troy Lee Designs Skyline, which includes a phone pocket located on the thigh.

 Read more: Pearl Izumi Summit Shell Short review